tianhao64/nimbus-service/README.md

     * Connection #0 to host localhost left intact added

-GET the first "65" testbed in the queue:
+Claim the first "65" testbed in the queue:

     $ curl http://localhost:8080/?version=65
     {